Window manager: ChromeOS

 Since 2021 ChromeOS is shipped with its own window manager called Ash.
 Chromium and ash share common codebase.
 In the past one could run it by using google-chrome --open-ash on any compatible systems.

 Types

 Window managers are often divided into three or more classes, which describe how windows are drawn and updated.

 Compositing window managers

-Compositing window managers let all windows be created and drawn separately and then put together and displayed in various 2D and 3D environments.
-The most advanced compositing window managers allow for a great deal of variety in interface look and feel, and for the presence of advanced 2D and 3D visual effects.
+Compositing window managers render each window independently before combining them into a unified display, enabling a wide range of two-dimensional and three-dimensional visual effects and allowing for significant flexibility in interface appearance.

 Stacking window managers

 All window managers that have overlapping windows and are not compositing window managers are stacking window managers, although it is possible that not all use the same methods.
 Stacking window managers allow windows to overlap by drawing background windows first, which is referred to as the painter's algorithm.
 Changes sometimes require that all windows be re-stacked or repainted, which usually involves redrawing every window.
 However, to bring a background window to the front usually only requires that one window be redrawn, since background windows may have bits of other windows painted over them, effectively erasing the areas that are covered.